 By housing creative excellence across scientific and clinical disciplines, we remove traditional boundaries to find solutions for today’s global disease challenges.

-The Institute unites basic, translational and clinical immunology and drives research into novel areas of clinical unmet need including neuro, cardiovascular, obesity, paediatric, barrier and comorbidity immunology.
+In addition we are driving research into novel areas of clinical unmet need including neuro, cardiovascular, obesity, paediatric, barrier and comorbidity immunology.

 Brain attack: determining the role of neuroinflammation in stroke